Sewing in knit fabrics

 Intro to knit fabrics

 Knit fabrics can have different amounts of stretch.
 For example, generally ribbing has a lot of stretch, while jersey and interlock has less.
-But it depends on if and how much lycra is in the fabric.
-Find more info in our fabric guide (coming soon).
+But it depends on if and how much lycra (elastane) is in the fabric.

 It's a good idea to evaluate the stretch of the fabric before sewing.
 For some sewing patterns the amount of stretch needed in the fabric is specified.
-Download our free stretch guide.
+Download my free stretch guide

-When you're sewing in knit fabric a serger (overlocker) is great to use.
+When you're sewing in knit fabric, a serger (overlocker) is great to use.
 But it's not necessary and you can achieve really nice results with a regular sewing machine too.
-These are our best tips!
+These are my 6 best tips!

 The most important thing is to switch out your universal needle on the sewing machine for a stretch needle.
 They have a rounded tip which won’t ruin the fabric.
 The same goes for your twin needle, if you’re using one.
 That one should also be stretch.